Optimal designs for identifying effective doses in drug combination studies: Numerical results

-For the $\mathrm{MED}$-criterion on other contour lines, i.e. 20\% and 80\%, similar results can be seen.
-Notably, the D-optimal design shows an efficiency of 80\%, reflecting a good performance in this setting.
+For the $\mathrm{MED}$-criterion on 20\% and 80\% contour lines, similar results are obtained.
+Notably, the D-optimal design exhibits an efficiency of 80\%, indicating good performance in this setting.
 Additionally, the original design shows a higher efficiency than in the first setting, indicating a better ability to identify these contour lines.
 However, its efficiency remains below 50\%, indicating an insufficient performance.
 For the original design, twice as many observations are required to achieve theoretically the same precision as the corresponding locally $\mathrm{MED}$-optimal design.
-The locally $\mathrm{MED}$-optimal design for the first set of contour lines (i.e. 10\% and 50\%) exhibits an efficiency below 20\% demonstrating poor performance.
-This indicates that a misspecified design performs poorly for contour lines or other settings.
-Note that the robustness of locally $\mathrm{MED}$-optimal designs is considered in Section \ref{robustnessAnalysis}.
-However, the commonly used factorial and ray designs perform even worse.
+The locally $\mathrm{MED}$-optimal design that aims at estimating the first set of contour lines (i.e. 10\% and 50\%) most precisely, exhibits an efficiency below 20\%, demonstrating poor performance for the second set of contour lines.
+This indicates that a misspecified design can perform poorly for contour lines or other settings for which it was not initially designed.
+Note that therefore the robustness of locally $\mathrm{MED}$-optimal designs is considered in Section \ref{robustnessAnalysis}.
+However, the commonly used factorial and ray designs perform even worse in the analysis of the case study.